I'm So Happy I Can't Stop Crying: Toby Keith version

 In 1997, American country music singer Toby Keith recorded the song for his fourth studio album, Dream Walkin' (1997).
 His version, a duet with Sting, was released in late 1997 as the album's second single.
-It out-peaked the original version on the Billboard Hot 100, peaking at No. 84.
-It reached No. 2 on the Hot Country Singles & Tracks (now Hot Country Songs) charts, becoming Sting's only entry on that chart.
+It charted higher than the original version on the Billboard Hot 100, peaking at No. 84.
+It reached No. 2 on the Hot Country Singles & Tracks (now Hot Country Songs) chart during the week ending January 17, 1998, right behind "Just to See You Smile" by Tim McGraw, becoming Sting's only entry on that chart.
 Additionally, it was nominated for a Grammy Award for Best Country Collaboration With Vocals.

 Background

 According to Keith, Sting agreed to let Keith record the song to give it a second chance at radio, as long as Sting could play bass guitar and sing duet vocals on it.
 The two also performed the song at the 1997 Country Music Association awards.
+In 2001, Keith told Country Music that he regretted making the record, describing it as a compromise: